What is a Mission?

 How do I assign roles?

 Click the Flier Controls tab on the right side of a Mission and scroll down to people.
-Click a person and drag them onto the open motion and release.
+Click a person and drag them onto the open motion and role, and release.
 Or drag and drop them into an existing role.
 You’ll see the role bubble grow a little larger when you’re in the right place.

 What are the different role types?